md-systems/redis/README.txt

 Add into your settings.php file:

-  $conf['redis_client_interface']      = 'PhpRedis';
+  $settings['redis.connection']['interface'] = 'PhpRedis';

 You can replace 'PhpRedis' with 'Predis', depending on the library you chose.

-Note that this is optionnal but recommended.
+Note that this is optional but recommended.
 If you don't set this variable the module will proceed to class lookups and attempt to choose the best client available, having always a preference for the Predis one.